Medidata Blog

 Low Budget, Short Timeline

-Given the small scale, the budget for early-stage trials is inherently much lower than for later-stage trials, which involve more participants and endure longer timelines to meet their clinical objectives.
+Given the small scale, the budget for early-stage trials is inherently much lower than for later-stage trials, which involve more patients and endure longer timelines to meet their clinical objectives.
 The timelines are also shorter—usually weeks or months compared to years for the later stages.

 However, when comparing the cost-per-patient during the conduct of the trial, early-stage trials are typically more expensive due to the close on-site monitoring.
 Usually, fewer virtual and/or remote solutions are available at these early stages.
 This is why it is crucial for pricing and configuration of the solutions and technologies that are available at this stage, like EDC, to match the needs and budget of the study.